Virtual Reality is all about Experiences.

 If you are in New York, you can head over to Madame Tussauds where you can get the full body virtual reality walk-through experience, and it is completely wireless.
 It is fully immersive and completely interactive.
 Players are physically required to move around instead of being compelled to sit in a chair or a room as is currently possible with the prevailing VR experiences.Ghostbusters: Dimension is conceptualized and created by Salt Lake City, based hyper-reality immersive experience creator The Void.

 In the Ghostbusters: Dimension using proprietary hardware the players can move around naturally and the physical stage and the virtual universe are created in such a way that you feel like being teleported into a real game.

 You and your friends will go through the ghost infected building and with the provided proton pack and blaster gun trap the ghosts like in Ghostbuster movie.
 Ghostbusters: Dimension brings virtual reality immersion to a whole new level.
 With localized haptic feedback in the suit, you will feel ghosts passing through you.
 At $55, this is one experience everyone must experience to see what is possible and he future of virtual reality.

 Ghostbusters: Dimension is also available at The Beach, opposite JBR in Dubai

 With all the development happening in virtual reality sector this is the right time to get a virtual reality game or experience developed.
-We at Juego Studios, one of the world’s leading game & VR development studios and can help you bring your ideas to life in virtual reality.
+We at Juego Studios, one of the world’s leading game & VR game development company and can help you bring your ideas to life in virtual reality.